US STOCKS-Wall Street slips on political tensions, recession fears

 "There isn't a whole lot that investors can hang their hats on right now.
 You just don't have solid corporate earnings or real strong fundamentals other than the labor market."

-Declining issues outnumbered advancers for a 2.10-to-1 ratio on the NYSE and for a 1.84-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.96-to-1 ratio on the NYSE and for a 1.74-to-1 ratio on the Nasdaq.